-Short Of Greatness: Why Hasn't England Produced An All-Time Great Test Cricketer For Decades? - The Full Toss
+Why Hasn't England Produced An All-TIme Great Cricketer For Decades?

 When it comes to the bowlers, I wonder whether fatigue plays a part.
 There was a time when injury ruined every new ‘super star’ the English game developed.
 Darren Gough, Dominic Cork, Angus Fraser, Andrew Flintoff, Simon Jones – all of them promised to take the world by storm at one point but serious injury, or a succession of injuries, ultimately thwarted them.
 But were they ever as good as a Waqar or a McGrath at their peak?
 It’s highly doubtful.

 So what’s up?
-Why haven’t we produced a single exceptional cricketer for decades?
+Why haven’t we produced a single exceptional all-time great cricketer for decades?
 Where is the English Lara?
 Where is the English Ambrose?
 Is it a matter of genes?
 Is it some kind of gypsy curse?
 Is it the ECB?
 I’m afraid that I don’t have the answer.
 This isn’t some essay that discusses the subject and then gives a definitive answer at the end.
 I’m using this article to ‘phone a friend’.

 We can only hope that the problem is indeed cyclical after all.
 Perhaps the next Shane Warne is currently playing street cricket in a suburb in Dulwich?
 Perhaps the next Viv Richards is currently breaking records at Smethwick College?
 I really don’t know.
-But what I do know is that we’re currently due an entire XI of exceptional cricketers to make up for the last thirty of forty years of relative, and I must stress the word ‘relative’, mediocrity.
+But what I do know is that we’re currently due an entire XI of all-time great cricketers to make up for the last thirty of forty years of relative, and I must stress the word ‘relative’, mediocrity.

 Wouldn’t it be sweet if they all emerged at the same time and we witnessed a golden age of English cricket to rival Clive Lloyd’s West Indians or Steve Waugh’s Australians?
 It wouldn’t half be nice.
 But with the championship being pushed to the fringes of the season, and the Kolpak window shutting after Brexit, the chances of a England producing, or even manufacturing, a dominant Test team in the near future looks about as likely as Eoin Morgan and Alex Hales tying the knot.